jvalegre/robert/docs/README.rst

 for a quick installation guide.
 In a nutshell, ROBERT and its dependencies are installed as follows:

-1. Install ROBERT using conda-forge and, if possible, install the intelex sklearn accelerator (preferred):
+1. Install ROBERT using conda-forge (preferred):

 .. code-block:: shell

-   conda install -c conda-forge robert conda install -c conda-forge scikit-learn-intelex
+   conda install -c conda-forge robert

-2. Install ROBERT using pip and, if possible, install the intelex sklearn accelerator.
+2. Install ROBERT using pip.
 Then, install the libraries required for report.py with conda-forge:

 .. code-block:: shell

    pip install robert
-   pip install scikit-learn-intelex
    conda install -c conda-forge glib weasyprint gtk3 pango

 .. installation-end